timothy-mendenhall/lc-reconcile-extended/README.md

 Michael Stephens wrote a [demo reconciliation service](https://github.com/mikejs/reconcile-demo) and Ted Lawless wrote a [FAST reconciliation service](https://github.com/lawlesst/fast-reconcile) that this code modifies and builds off of.

 All of the access to [id.loc.gov](http://id.loc.gov/) that this OpenRefine Reconciliation service builds off of is indebted to those who made/make id.loc.gov an option.
 Special thanks to Kevin Ford for reaching out and helping with understanding the various id.loc.gov query options.
+For this fork, thanks to Christina Harlow for adapting the services of Stephens and Lawless to id.loc.gov -- this fork is just a minor update that incorporates more vocabularies from id.loc.gov.

 ## How This Service Handles Your Query